ihavethatonvinyl/blog/content/essays/in-defense-of-the-police-the-band.md

 I recently parted with 35 or so records from my little collection, as they just didn’t reflect my taste anymore (and I wanted some extra money to sink into new ones!); that copy of *Reggatta De Blanc* was not one of those records, and likely never will be.

-*Pittsburgh resident who loves exploring all genres of music, especially more niche subgenres.
+*Draven Marino is a Pittsburgh resident who loves exploring all genres of music, especially more niche subgenres.
 Especially fond of harsh noise, jangle pop, and MJ Lenderman.
 Creates harsh noise/experimental music/whatever else I feel like as [Clear Eyes, Full Heart](https://cleareyesfullheart.bandcamp.com/track/tetsuo-iron-man).*